Image

 Mardi Gras in Louisiana

-The more pragmatic aspects of Mardi Gras are addressed in the Making of Mardi Gras display, a section devoted to behind-the-scenes functions such as police protection and sanitation, as well as the Carnival industry, encompassing everything from formal wear suppliers to bead manufacturers to bakeries specializing in trinket-bearing king cakes.
+The more pragmatic aspects of Mardi Gras are addressed by a section devoted to behind-the-scenes functions such as police protection and sanitation, as well as the Carnival industry, encompassing everything from formal wear suppliers to bead manufacturers to bakeries specializing in trinket-bearing king cakes.

-Mardi Gras: It's Carnival Time in Louisiana is a permanent exhibition at the Presbytère on Jackson Square.
+To learn more, visit the permanent exhibition, Mardi Gras: It's Carnival Time in Louisiana, at the Presbytère on Jackson Square.

 Mardi Gras: Mystery and History

-Within fifteen years two more krewes - Twelfth Night Revelers and Rex - were born.
+Within fifteen years two more krewes—Twelfth Night Revelers and Rex—were born.
 The latter organization, which achieved prominence by billing its monarchs as the king and queen of Carnival, established a precedent by introducing a daytime parade.
-A huge display containing costumes and jewelry from the late 1800s shows the splendor and imagination of the first Rex celebrations.
+Costumes and jewelry from the late 1800s show the splendor and imagination of the first Rex celebrations.

 Mardi Gras Balls